The Hartford Insurance Group, Inc. research snapshot

 Business essence

-The Hartford helps businesses, individuals, and employers transfer risk, then earns value from underwriting discipline, investment income on float, employee benefits margins, asset management fees, and capital returns.
+The Hartford helps businesses, individuals, and employers transfer risk, then earns value from underwriting discipline, investment income on float, employee benefits margins, and capital returns, while the sale of Hartford Funds to Wellington streamlines the mix toward P&C and benefits.

 Moat